 Alexander Gray oversees exhibitions, programming, and institutional relations at the Gallery.
 Prior to establishing the Gallery with co-founder David Cabrera, he held numerous leadership positions in the arts, including Artadia: The Fund for Art and Dialogue; Artpace San Antonio; Art Matters Foundation; the National Campaign for Freedom of Expression; the Museum of Modern Art, New York; and Visual AIDS.
 He is a trustee of the Archipenko Foundation, and serves on the board of Art Matters Foundation and Our Hen House.
 He has lectured extensively at schools and universities, including New York University; Yale University, New Haven, CN; School of the Museum of Fine Arts, Boston; University of California, Los Angeles; Art Center College of Design, Pasadena, CA; and the University of Victoria, British Columbia, Canada.

 David Cabrera oversees the management of the Gallery, including financial, personnel, and operations.
 He established the Gallery with co-founder Alexander Gray.
 As an artist, his work has been exhibited internationally since the 1980s.
 He was a graduate faculty advisor at School of the Museum of Fine Arts, Boston; and has lectured on contemporary art at Bard College, Annandale-On-Hudson, NY; University of California, Irvine; University of California, Los Angeles; and Art Center College of Design, Pasadena, CA. He has designed and taught courses on professionalism in the visual art for graduate students.
-He also serves as President and Chair of the Board of Directors of Woodstock Farm Animal Sanctuary, Woodstock, NY; is on the Advisory board of Our Hen House; and is a hospice vigil volunteer with Visiting Nurse Service of New York.
-He received his BFA and MFA in Post-Studio Art from California Institute of the Arts (CalArts).
+He also serves as Chair of the Board of Directors of Woodstock Farm Animal Sanctuary, Woodstock, NY; and is on the Advisory board of Our Hen House.
+In addition, Cabrera serves as a contemplative end-of-life doula.

 Ursula Davila-Villa joined the Gallery from the Blanton Museum of Art at The University of Texas, where she served as the Associate Curator of Latin American Art from 2005-2012.
 While serving at the Blanton, she curated and organized celebrated exhibitions and programs, including the exhibitions Waltercio Caldas (2012); Trienal Poli/Gráfica de San Juan (2012), Recovering Beauty: the 1990s in Buenos Aires (2011), Manuel Alvarez Bravo and His Contemporaries (2010); and The New York Graphics Workshop (2008).
 Her curatorial work was recognized in 2011 with a Curatorial Excellence Award from the Apple Valley Foundation.
 Prior to her work at the Blanton Museum, she held positions at the Cai Guo-Qiang studio, Galeria OMR, Mexico City; the Guggenheim Museum, New York; and Art in General, New York.
 She has served as a juror and nominator for numerous grant-making agencies, including the National Endowment for the Arts, United States Artists, Art Matters, Fundação Ibere Camargo.
 She holds an MA in Museum Studies from New York University and a BA in Architecture and Urbanism from the Instituto Tecnológico y de Estudios Superiores de Monterrey, Mexico; she completed additional studies at the Universidad Iberoamericana, Mexico; Université Laval, Quebec; Technische Universiteit Delft, Netherlands; the University of Texas, Austin; and the Getty Leadership Institute.